Summary

 What is asked today is minimal compared to what was required centuries ago.
 Two days of fasting and eight days of abstinence from meat per year.

-Practical guide: how to observe Lent at the table
+Practical guide: how to live Lent at the table

 If you want to follow the tradition (by faith, custom, or gastronomic curiosity), here is a practical guide.